NBC Sports: Olympics

 In 1964, NBC televised the 1964 Summer Olympics in Tokyo; in 1972, NBC televised the 1972 Winter Olympics for the first time.
 1980 would prove to be a stinging disappointment for the network; after contentious negotiations, NBC won the broadcast rights to the 1980 Summer Olympics.
 After the Soviet Union invaded Afghanistan, the United States and 64 other countries boycotted the event.
 NBC substantially scaled back its coverage and lost heavily in advertising revenue.
 In 1988, NBC televised the 1988 Summer Olympics in Seoul.
 Since then, it has branded itself as "America's Olympic Network", televising every Summer Olympic Games since the Seoul event, as well as every Winter Olympic Games since 2002 Winter Olympics.
 In total, NBC has aired 13 Summer and Winter Olympics, the most by any one U.S. network.
-The Olympic Games have also become an integral part of the network, despite some recurring controversy over its method of broadcast delaying events in part to take advantage of a wider national audience in prime time.
+The Olympic Games have also become an integral part of the network.

 In 1998, Ebersol was named president of NBC Sports and Olympics.

 The 2010 Winter Olympics in Vancouver were watched by a total of 190 million viewers, including 27.6 million viewers of the gold medal game in men's hockey.

 During the 2014 Winter Olympics in Sochi, Russia, over 500 hours of the games were broadcast across five NBC-owned television channels (NBC, NBCSN, CNBC, MSNBC and USA Network), with 1,000 hours being streamed digitally.
 In January, the company announced some exclusive digital-only streaming of the 2014 Olympics via the NBCOlympics.com website and the NBC Sports Live Extra app for Android and iOS, including exclusive content such as Gold Zone, Olympic Ice and NBC's Olympic News Desk.